cbkinase/HapPy/README.md

 # HapPy
-Welcome to HapPy – a graph-theoretic algorithm for the genome-wide haplotype assembly of diploid organisms, implemented in Python.
+Welcome to HapPy – a graph-theoretic algorithm for the genome-wide haplotype assembly of diploid organisms.

 ## What is Haplotype Assembly?